environmentalomics/iso-to-image/README.md

 If you are interested in auto-building Ubuntu images, or supporting Ubuntu on VCloud, then you might find this useful.
-It requires no rpoprietary software or manual intervention - ie. you can auto-build on any Linux server without paying for extra licenses for VMWare stuff.
+It requires no proprietary software or manual intervention - ie. you can auto-build on any Linux server without paying for extra licenses for VMWare stuff.

 Why is it so messy?
 -------------------

-This is not currently a finished product and you are not going to be able to run it out of the box.
+This is not currently a finished product and you are not going to be able to run it out-of-the-box.
 The scripts have grown organically as I worked out all the steps that were needed and the hacks to make them work.
 To make this into a solid package of code would mean a total re-write, which may or may not happen.
 But I'm hoping that by publishing my recipes I can save others from having to